 This is also a good place to mention that the levers are specifically sized to fit the diameter of each string.
 If you change the size of a string on your harp, the sharping lever may not fit correctly, and the sharped note can sound dull, plinky or buzzy.

 Loveland levers are made in the U.S. and were the first professional-grade sharping lever to arrive on the scene.
 We have been installing them as the standard on all our harps since they were developed in the late 1980s.
 They have an easy operation, good value and durability, and, when installed properly, virtually undiminished tone.
 Loveland levers have a brass base and black polycarbonate/delrin handles, and we add a touch of red and blue to color-code the C and F levers for easy identification.

 Camac levers, made in France, are nickel-plated cast and machined metal, with some plastic parts, and are noted for their smooth mechanical function.
-They are available as a special order option on most of our harp models at an additional cost, although for logistical and pricing reasons, we do not offer them on the Ravenna 26, the Boulevard 34 or the FH26 Double-Strung.
+They are available as a special order option on most of our harp models at an additional cost, although for logistical and pricing reasons, we do not offer them on the Ravenna 26, the Serrana 34, the Boulevard 34 or the FH26 Double-Strung.

 Ultimately, the choice of lever type is one of personal preference in feel, look, sound and cost.
 We have done blind tests comparing the tone preservation of each type of lever (the difference in sound between the open string and the sharped string) and the differences are small.
 Each lever actually performed slightly better in a different range of the harp.
 However, the general agreement is that Camac levers do a slightly better job of tone preservation overall, which may be noticeable to a critical player who consistently plays with many levers up.